 Simply put, marketing attribution is the term used to describe the process of discovering which marketing strategies are working best for your business.

-As I’ll go into, there are a number of different attribution models used by eCommerce marketing teams and consultants.
+As I’ll explain, there are a number of different attribution models used by ecommerce marketing teams and consultants.

 Each varies in complexity and accuracy, ranging from simple first/last touch to more multi-touch attribution models such as linear attribution.

 What Are The Benefits Of Marketing Attribution For Ecommerce Businesses?

 In a digital business, using different digital marketing channels is a key to success.
 At the same time, the options for online advertising and marketing are nearly endless.

 Knowing which channels are playing the biggest role in your customer journey can help you determine where to spend or do more and is crucial to success in an increasingly competitive space.